rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

 In fact, many of their methods share the same names and functions each other.

-The difference is that a list is a container that actually owns its element values while an iterator is not.
-An iterator only provides a method that retrieves a "next" value of a sequence.
+The difference is that a list is a container that actually owns its element values while an iterator only provides a method that retrieves a "next" value of a sequence and doesn't necessarily have to own values.
 This feature leads to the following principles:

 * An iterator can handle a sequence of data that continues indefinitely